santinic/how2/README.md

 ## Can i use it behind Proxy ?
 Yes, you need to use `HTTP_PROXY` or `HTTPS_PROXY` environment variables.

-For example, you could alias the proxy seetings in your `~/.bash_profile`:
+For example, you could alias the proxy settings in your `~/.bash_profile`:

 `alias how2="HTTPS_PROXY='your_proxy:8888' how2"`